upframe/upframe-old/content/terms-and-conditions.markdown

 ## VI - Payment

-1. After the participant’s acceptance email is sent by Upframe, the participant has 7 days (168 hours) to complete the payment;
+1. After the participant's acceptance email is sent by Upframe, the participant has 7 days (168 hours) to complete the payment;
 2. The payment is considered complete when Upframe receives a notification of reception of the money transfer.
 This notification must be an email, from the applicant to Upframe, with a visual and clear receipt confirmation of the payment to us.
 It has to contain Upframe identification, the participant identification, the value in Euros, the date and hour and the method of money transfer;

 ## VII - Cancellations & Refunds